libka-pl/script.module.kover/README.md

 - have a K19 plugin and you want to run it on K20 without thousands of warnings
 - have a K20 plugin and you want run it on K19
-- want to port K19 plugin to K20 but you don't heave a time, and you ports file by file
+- want to port K19 plugin to K20 but you don't heave a time, and you port file by file

 Kover implements K19 and K20 API at the same time.